 You are also entitled to Ordinary Statutory Paternity Leave if you have parental responsibilities for the baby and have 26 weeks' continuous service at the end of the 15th week before the expected due date.

 Shared Parental Leave enables eligible parents to choose how to share the care of their child during the first year of birth or adoption.
 Its purpose is to give parents more flexibility in considering how to best care for, and bond with, their child.

 All eligible employees have a statutory right to take Shared Parental Leave.
 There may also be an entitlement to some Shared Parental Pay.
 This policy sets out the statutory rights and responsibilities of employees who wish to take statutory Shared Parental Leave and statutory Shared Parental Pay.

 Statutory payments apply to this type of leave.
-Therefore, eligible employees will be entitled to:

 For more information, please get in touch: